Dr Bjarne Wernicke-Olesen

 Documentary Researcher and Photographer

-Iana’s interests lie in the field of cultural heritage preservation, cross-cultural communication and tribal population.
+Iana’s interests lie in the field of cultural heritage preservation, material thinking in museum studies and cross-cultural communication.

 “India Northeast indigenous people adaptation to modern life” in Cultural Anthropology and Ethnosemiotics Vol. 2, №2 (2016).